ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures/IPCC_README_files/README_AR6_WG1_Chap3_Figure3_30_AMOC.md

 Pane a) shows the depth profile of the AMOC in model and observations.
-Pane b) shows the distribution of 8 year trends in the AMOC for the CMIP5 & CMIP6 ensemble means, and for all CMIP6  models that contrinuted toi the mean.
+Pane b) shows the distribution of 8 year trends in the AMOC for the CMIP5 & CMIP6 ensemble means, and for all CMIP6 models that contributed to the mean.
-Similarly, pane c) shows the distribution of interannual AMOC changes for the CMIP5 & CMIP6 ensemble means, and for all CMIP6  models that contrinuted toi the mean.
+Similarly, pane c) shows the distribution of interannual AMOC changes for the CMIP5 & CMIP6 ensemble means, and for all CMIP6 models that contributed to the mean.

 Panes d), e), and f) show the AMOC behaviour of various DAMIP for three different time periods.